 TRE for Health and Emergency Services Professionals

-Why First Responders Like TRE
+Why TRE

-All around the world TRE is consistently well-liked by First Responders because it empowers them in the self-management of their performance and wellbeing without requiring them to talk to others or recall past events.
-As TRE takes almost no mental focus or physical effort, it is easy and efficient when First Responders are most fatigued and can even be used lying in bed to improve sleep quality and assist with getting to sleep.
+TRE is a self-care tool empowering personnel in the self-management of their performance and wellbeing without requiring them to talk to others or recall past events.It is especially effective when service personnel are most fatigued as it is easy to do and requires almost no mental or physical effort and can even be used lying in bed to improve sleep quality and assist with getting to sleep.

 TRE Resilience Training